RETURN TO UFO PAGE | E-MAIL ME

 landing lights diffused by thick fog (or suddenly turned off during a steep

-ascent, making the aircraft appear to abruptly vanish) could easily imagine
+ascent, making the object appear to abruptly vanish) could easily imagine they

-they are witnessing something other worldly.
-Additionally, an aircraft flying
+are witnessing something other worldly.
+Additionally, an aircraft flying through

-through thick clouds on a dark and windy night (when the sound of engines is
+thick clouds on a dark and windy night (when the sound of engines is often masked)

 Experimental Military Aircraft: It's no secret that ever since the advent